Suspect in mass shooting at Orange, California, business complex knew the victims, police say - KION546

 The FBI’s Los Angeles division confirmed to CNN it had responded to the shooting as a matter of routine, but the Orange Police Department is the lead investigative agency.

 This is at least the 20th mass shooting since the Atlanta-area spa attacks two weeks ago that left eight people dead.
-CNN defines a mass shooting as a shooting incident which results in four or more casualties (dead or wounded), excluding the shooter.
+CNN defines a mass shooting as a shooting incident that results in four or more casualties, dead or wounded, excluding the shooter.

 “I can tell you that we haven’t had an incident like this in the city of Orange since 1997,” Amat said.
 “It’s just such a tragedy for the victims, their families, our community and our police department.”